 Health experts use different kinds of medications, surgeries and minimally invasive procedures to treat thrombosis.
 Here are some of them:

 As soon as the clot gets removed, blood flow becomes normal, and patients start to feel better.
-In fact, for some patients, it only takes a few hours to recover.
+Some patients may experience symptom relief soon after treatment, but full recovery often takes weeks to months, depending on the type and severity of thrombosis.
 Therefore, it is recommended to ask for medical help as soon as you notice the symptoms.